danieldg/rwaybar/doc/config.md

 The `path` entry will have an contained `*` characters expanded similar to shell wildcard expansion.
 This allows using paths that do not change depending on the kernel version and/or the order the kernel discovers devices.

+See the `meter` block to convert the number to a visual representation.

 ## tray